 6. José Mujica

-Hands down one of the most popular and respected political leaders, José Mujica, is frequently referred to as the most generous and humblest president in the world.
+Hands down one of the most popular and respected political leaders, José Mujica, is frequently referred to as the humblest president in the world.
 He served as the 40th President of Uruguay from 2010 until just earlier this year.
 Mujica was a guerilla fighter for the Tupamaros and spent 13 years in prison under the military dictatorship in the 70s and 80s.
 He was freed in 1985 after the restoration of constitutional democracy, and he soon thereafter joined the Broad Front political party.

 He served as the Minister of Agriculture, Livestock, and Fisheries, as well as a senator, before becoming president.
 While in office, Mujica donated roughly 90% of his $150,000 annual salary to charity, keeping only $15,000 for himself and his wife.
 He declined the Presidential Residence (even opening it up to the homeless for a while), living instead in a simple house on his wife’s farm.
 His car?
 A 1987 VW Beetle.
 His is a simple man living a humble life.
 At his retirement this year, he had a +70% approval rating.